Security for agents that take action

 Input validation

 Prompt injection detection, input sanitization, content filtering.
 Catches known attack patterns in user input.
-Cannot catch novel attacks, indirect injections from fetched data, or misuse that doesn't involve malicious input at all.
+Cannot catch novel attacks, indirect injections from fetched data, or misuse that does not involve malicious input at all.

 Network and infrastructure